IRB Frequently Asked Questions

 In accordance with the Rutgers University Federalwide Assurance #FWA00003913 “ensuring prompt reporting to the IRB, appropriate institutional officials, the relevant Department or Agency Head, any applicable regulatory body, and OHRP of any: (i) unanticipated problems involving risks to subjects or others, (ii) serious or continuing noncompliance with the Federal Regulations or IRB requirements, and (iii) suspension or termination of IRB approval” The Federal Office of Human Research Protections (OHRP) may also be informed of non-compliance.

 An Additional Condition is an unmet requirement which may prevent all or some of your research from being conducted until it is fulfilled.
 Conditions will be noted on your Notice of Approval in the Additional Condition Section.
 Some Additional Conditions are ongoing and will require fulfillment throughout a research project.
 When an Additional Condition is fulfilled, you will receive a confirmation from the IRB, usually through e-mail.
 Once the PI receives this confirmation, he/she may commence research activities which were affected by the condition.

 This may also effect the release of funds related to a funded grant.
-Please see Grant Congruency for more information.
+Please see Research and Sponsored Program’s Compliance: Human Subjects (IRB) for more information.

-To submit a document related to an additional condition, please submit an amendment form and include any additional required document(s).
+To submit a document related to an additional condition, please submit an Amendment Form (see HSPP Toolkit’s General Paper Forms-Amendment) and include any additional required document(s).